 Your kids can get their fair share of sunshine and outdoor recreation in Lake Charles, Louisiana.
-Check out some of the fun offerings for families to unwind and explore parks, beaches, festivals, swimming pools, wildlife, and of course – places to indulge in snow cones and ice cream!
+Check out some of the fun offerings for families to unwind and explore parks, beaches, festivals, swimming pools, wildlife, and places to indulge in snocones and ice cream!

-Lake Area Adventures offers kayak tours and sunset kayak tours of some of the majestic sights along Southwest Louisiana’s waterways with single and tandem kayaks.
-Pontoon boats are also available for tours or renting!
-Your kids might also want to check out the town with a tour with Lake City Cruisers on light up glow bikes with a wide array of tours available.
+Lake Area Adventures newly opened all-inclusive facility makes a fun day for the family with a ropes course, gamers lounge, airpark, climbing wall, and an aquatics center with The Terrace restaurant located on-site.
+They also offer sunset kayak tours along some of the majestic sights of Southwest Louisiana’s waterways with single and tandem kayaks and pontoon boat rentals!
+Your kids might also want to check out the town with a tour with Lake City Cruisers on light-up glow bikes with a wide array of tours available.
 (Kids must be 13+ to ride).
+Biking Thru The Lake also offers guided tours of historic downtown Lake Charles, perfect for family-group bookings and special events.

 Nothing says sibling rivalry like a fierce game of Putt-Putt.
-The animal themed Putt-Putt course at Putt-Putt Fun Center has just the right amount of play mixed in with giraffes, pink elephants, and blue whales!
+The animal-themed Putt-Putt course at Putt-Putt Fun Center has just the right amount of play mixed in with giraffes, pink elephants, and blue whales!
 They also feature batting cages.
 If combat and games appeal to your kids, they will love Bayou Games Paintball Complex.
 Bring the crew to indulge in paintball wars, gellyball, and laser tag, or check out their video game trailer for competitive play!
+Outjump your friends and siblings at the Altitude Trampoline Park, ideally located off I-210, making for the perfect rainy-day activity.

 Each May, the Louisiana Pirate Festival boasts live music, carnival rides, fireworks, and – pirates!
 A Lake Charles tradition, pirates sail in from the lake, make the mayor walk the plank, and take over the city – even with the “militia” of cannon fire from the city.
 (Pirates manage to rule every year!)
 In July, enjoy the Red White Blue & You!
 4th of July Festival with live music, a star-spangled parade, and fireworks to celebrate the nation’s birthday.
 Mardi Gras is a family-friendly celebration with parades, a gumbo cookoff, festival Krewe of Barkus dog parade, king cakes and more.
 Each October, the Cal-Cam Fair in Sulphur offers an array of activities, carnival rides, live music, funnel cakes, and family fun.